jruels/docker-fun/labs/09-capstone/capstone.md

     5. Define environment for app service as:
         - WORDPRESS_DB_HOST: `db:3306`
         - WORDPRESS_DB_PASSWORD: `wordpress`
+    6. Configure wordpress to use dynamic host port

 ### 5. Build a Dev Image Using a Dockerfile
 1. Build a development image from ubuntu:14.04 using a Dockerfile with the following configuration (no specific order required for installing packages):